CodecoolBP20161/python-coding-dojo-with-oop-tomi/README.md

 ## Step 5

 Write an "order" method for the Supplier, which has a single argument - a string.
-Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier name.
+Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier email.

 ## Step 6